yomguy/DeeFuzzer/README.rst

  * M3U playlist generator
  * Recursive, random (shuffled) or pre-defined playlists
  * Multi-threaded architecture: multiple station streaming with one config file
- * Auto Twitter posting of the current playing and new tracks
+ * Auto twitting the current playing track and new tracks
- * Jingling between main tracks
+ * Auto jingling between tracks
  * OSC controller: control the main functions from a distant terminal
- * Relaying: relay and stream *LIVE* sessions!
+ * Relaying: relay and stream live sessions!
+ * WebM video relaying support
  * Very light and optimized streaming process
  * Fully written in Python
  * Works with Icecast2, ShoutCast, Stream-m
- * EXPERIMENTAL: WebM video streaming support

-It is only neccessary to provide a config file which sets all needed parameters.
-Please see example/deefuzzer.xml for an example.

-Because our aim is to get DeeFuzzer as light as possible it is NOT capable of re-encoding or transcoding media files.
+Because our aim is to get DeeFuzzer as light as possible it is NOT capable of re-encoding or transcoding media files for the moment.

 News
 =====

+0.7

+ * Huge refactoring which should be compatible with old setups, but please read the `updated example <https://github.com/yomguy/DeeFuzzer/blob/dev/example/deefuzzer_doc.xml>`_ before going on
+ * Reworked the RSS feed handling to allow JSON output as well and more configuration options (@achbed #27 #28)
+ * Add an init.d script to act as a deamon (@achbed)
+ * Add stationdefaults preference (apply default settings to all stations) (@achbed #31)
+ * Add stationfolder preference (generate stations automagically from a folder structure) (@achbed #31)
+ * Add stationconfig preference (load other preference files as stations) (@achbed #31)
+ * Add new station.server.appendtype option
+ * Add new base_dir parameter to station definition
+ * New stationdefaults parameter (provides a mechanism to give default values for all stations) (@achbed #29)
+ * Better thread management (@achbed #36 #37 #38)
+ * Improved stability avoiding crashes with automatic station restart methods (@achbed #39 #45)
+ * Added option (ignoreerrors) to log and continue when an error occurs during station setup (@achbed #43)
+ * Cleanup, better doucmentation and good ideas (@choiz #15 #16 #17 #23)
+ * Various bufixes
+ * Many thanks to all participants and espacially to @achbed for his **huge** work, efficiency and easy collaboration
+ * Enjoy!

 0.6.6